Cape Cadogan

 Rooms

-Due to the charming idiosyncrasies of this historical building, no two of the 19 bedrooms are alike.
-Each has been individually decorated, striking a balance between classic-chic and bold-elegance.
-The tasteful and soothing neutral palate is offset by pops of colour in contemporary rugs, cushions and throws.
+Cape Cadogan's range of accommodation suits every type of traveller.
+There are 19 unique bedrooms in the historic main building, striking a balance between classic-chic and bold-elegance.
+The tasteful and soothing neutral palate is offset by pops of emerald green in contemporary rugs, cushions and throws.
 The Classic Rooms are light, airy and gorgeously comfortable and have ensuite shower bathrooms.
 The more spacious Luxury Rooms and even larger Superior Luxury Rooms have large bathtubs plus showers in their ensuites, as well as a private terrace or balcony.

-Next door the Cape Cadogan Residence (sleeps 6) is ideal for families or friends who want the service of a hotel but the independence of a rental.
-It has 3 double bedrooms (twins on request), each with modern ensuite bathrooms.
-There's a spacious sitting room with a wood-burner and contemporary candelabra, plus a fully equipped kitchen gives the option of home cooking.
-Out back there's an alfresco dining table and a private pool.
+There are two Cape Cadogan Residences, one adjoined to the hotel, the other a stone's throw away on Nicol St; they're ideal for families or friends who want the service of a hotel but the independence of a rental.
+Residence 1 (sleeps 6) and Residence 2 (sleeps 8) have 3-4 double bedrooms respectively (twins on request), each with modern ensuite bathrooms.
+Both have spacious sitting rooms and fully equipped kitchens.
+Out back they have sun-soaked terraces and a private pool apiece; the latter also has secure off-street parking.
 Guests here can still use all the hotel's facilities but, with a dedicated Butler on hand, there's barely a need to budge from your lounger.

 Bathroom treats come in the form of big soft bath towels, robes and slippers together with a full range of natural Afronica bath products.
-There's plenty of bedroom hardware, too including a flatscreen TV, hot and cold air-conditioning and masses of wardrobe space, along with big look-at-me mirrors.
+There's plenty of bedroom hardware, too, including a satellite TV, hot and cold air-conditioning and masses of wardrobe space, along with big look-at-me mirrors.
 You'll sleep long and deep thanks to the enormous beds (they're zip-linked twins) and comfy-as-pie mattresses.

 Features include: